dapperlabs/cryptokitties-bounty-2/README.md

 These definitions are used on this document for high-level clarity of how it works:.

 - T - value sent with the createOffer transaction, total offer value sent by bidder
-- S - offer cut, ranges in (0, 1), configurable
+- S - offer cut, configurable
 - P - offer to the owner, amount that will be sent to the owner if the offer is successfully fulfilled.
 P = T / (1 + S)
-- Flat = unsuccessful compensation for expired and overbid cases, configurable by COO
+- flat - unsuccessful compensation for expired and overbid cases, configurable by COO

 **What each party will receive in each case (success, cancel, expired/overbid):**